 After ensuring a truly engaging app that can bring in and keep users, choosing the right monetization strategy will help you maximize your revenue.
 So here’s a look at the most proven ways to make money from your app.
 Take a look at each and you can use one or a combination of more strategies to make the most money from your app.

 1. Ad Revenue

 When it comes to monetization, ad revenue has historically been the most successful strategy.
-Ad revenue is the reason we get our full color 12 page morning newspaper for a few cheap dollars, and a ton of high quality journalism absolutely free online.
+Ad revenue is the reason we get our full-color 12-page morning newspaper for a few cheap dollars, and a ton of high-quality journalism absolutely free online.
 When it comes to apps too, ad revenue has made businesses the most amount of money.
 According to a survey by Sweet Pricing, over 65% of app developers preferred advertising as their monetization strategy in 2017.

 So here’s how you can do this.
 Services like Google AdSense or Google AdMob automatically read the text and other content on your app to place the most relevant and suitable ads on your app.
 You then get paid for every click that the ad receives.
-As you app becomes more popular and more users download it, clicks increase and so does the revenue.
-You can sign up for free and let AdSense decide the number of ad slots on you app pages.
+As your app becomes more popular and more users download it, clicks increase and so does the revenue.
+You can sign up for free and let AdSense decide the number of ad slots on your app pages.
 It is advisable to max out the number of slots available to you to increase your revenue.
 Be sure to maintain the aesthetic of your blog however, to keep your users engaged.